This company using a direct mail marketing strategy to generate 35% more orders and a 60% increase in net revenue might surprise you…

 - 62% of these consumers are likely to buy something as a direct result of being part of the direct mail campaign

 As you can see, direct mail marketing is far from a relic of the past.
 The stats speak for themselves.
-Direct mail offers a targeted and personal approach that is effective for bringing back old customers and bringing in new customers, too.
+Direct mail offers a targeted and personal approach that is effective for bringing back old customers and new ones, too.

 In fact, the Small Business Trends survey shows that putting a name on that postcard can increase open rates by up to 135%.

 Along with your regular digital marketing campaigns, direct mail campaigns offer temporary boosts.
 You can even combine direct mail creatively with your other marketing channels to maximize results.